A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: What types of AI4SE studies have been explored for explainability?

 \subsubsection{SE Tasks in Software Maintenance}

 Software maintenance is the process of changing, modifying, and updating software to keep up with customer needs.
-The applications of XAI in software maintenance are diverse, including malware/anomaly detection, bug/defect prediction, code smells, and bug report-related.
+The applications of XAI in software maintenance are diverse, including \emph{Malware/Anomaly Detection}, \emph{Bug/Defect Prediction}, \emph{Root Cause Analysis}, \emph{Code Smell Detection}, \emph{Bug Report-Related Automation}, etc.

 \textbf{Malware/Anomaly Detection.} As the emerging collaborative software development modes of open source have become increasingly popular, the overall security risk trend, such as malicious applications (malware) and commits, in complex and intertwined software supply relationships increases significantly.
 Wu et al. \cite{DBLP:journals/tosem/WuCGFLWL21} proposed an explainable ML-based approach, named XMal, to not only predict whether an app is malware, but also unveil the rationale behind its prediction.
-For this purpose, XMal built a semantic database based on malware key features and functional descriptions in Android developer documentation\footnote{https://developer.android.google.cn/docs}, and leveraged the mapping relation between the malicious behaviors and their corresponding semantics to generate descriptions for malware.
+For this purpose, XMal built a semantic database based on malware key features and functional descriptions in Android developer documentation\footnote{\url{https://developer.android.google.cn/docs}}, and leveraged the mapping relation between the malicious behaviors and their corresponding semantics to generate descriptions for malware.

-\textbf{Defect Prediction.} In the past few years, defect prediction is the most extensive and active research topic in software maintenance.
-According to different granularities, these studies can be further classified into two categories: file-level and commit-level (also known as \textbf{Just-In-Time (JIT)}) defect prediction.